dezfuture/MEMORIES/plan.md

 ### NOW MAKING THE FRONTEND LIKE FORMS AND POSTS

-- First we make the controllers directory and then in it we make the Forms and the Posts dierectory and make the files Forms.js and Posts.js in the respective directories.
+- First we make the **components** directory and then in it we make the Forms and the Posts dierectory and make the files Forms.js and Posts.js in the respective directories.
 - We also make a styles.js in both the folders it's for css in the form of JS
   - we installed the material UI dependency ie. npm install @material-ui/core